Destined for Big Things

 The team began researching options and conferring with channel thought leaders in the Valley to find out what systems they’d recommend.
-Webinfinity came back as the more next-generation approach to look at.
-After an in-depth analysis of top PRM solution options, the team selected Webinfinity, the only one that met all the team’s requirements.
+Webinfinity came back as the more next-generation approach to consider.
+After an in-depth analysis of top PRM options, the team selected Webinfinity, the only solution that met all the team’s requirements.

 So Webinfinity engaged with the Snowflake team on system implementation.
 “We happened to be deploying Webinfinity at the same time as a major new CPQ solution, which kept us very busy at the time.
 But our implementation lead was very patient, took ownership, and did very good job.”
 Said Jose Parr, Sales Operations manager.

-The Webinfinity Client Success team worked closely with Uday’s team to configure workflows that reflected Snowflake’s unique needs.
+The Webinfinity Client Success team worked closely with the Snowflake Partner Team to configure workflows that reflected Snowflake’s unique needs.
 In addition, they made sure that Snowflake’s partner tools and resources were added and tagged so that each individual user would receive a personalized set of resources targeted to their unique combination of needs, status in the program, engagement history, and current selling situation.

 Webinfinity’s Client Success team also pointed out how partner users can tailor their experience of the portal to fit their needs and interests, and how to leverage the platform’s social sharing features, instead of Snowflake dictating 100% of the experience for partners.

 Since implementation, the team has found the platform a major boon to efforts around partner engagement and enablement, and ultimately, revenue growth.
 A few areas stand out as especially helpful for the team: